 USAA also received high marks in more than one region of the U.S. in J.D.
 Power’s 2019 U.S. Auto Insurance Study, which featured insights from over 42,000 auto insurance customers nationwide.

-State Farm is another nationally known insurance company who offers affordable rates for car insurance.
+State Farm is another nationally known insurance company that offers affordable rates for car insurance.
 They also offer discounts for safe driving, bundling more than one policy, anti-theft devices, and more.

 #6: Erie Insurance